Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-11.md

 React native ELements is a library of cross platform UI elements.
 This library fills in many of the gaps in the default React Native components making it quicker and easier to spin up mobile applications.

-## Lets explore of Native Libs
+## Lets explore Native Libs

 - https://reactnativeelements.com
 - https://nativebase.io
 - https://www.creative-tim.com/product/material-kit-react-native

 With your group create a demo app that demonstrating the lib assigned to your group.
+The goal is to give everyone else a background on your library and how to get started with it.

 <!-- > -->